-The Director of Community Standards & Civility shall preside over all Administrative Hearings, except in matters related to residential living, in which case a designee of the Director of Community Standards & Civility shall preside.
+The Director of Community Standards & Civility, or their designee, shall preside over all Administrative Hearings.
 The Administrative Hearing shall not be scheduled for at least five (5) calendar days after the student/organization receives the Notice of Allegation(s) unless the student/organization agrees to an earlier hearing date in writing.
 Attorney and Non-Attorney advocates may participate in the proceedings as provided above.

-A hearing official who has a conflict with, bias about or interest in the case should recuse himself or herself.
-If the committee member or the hearing official refuses to recuse himself of herself, the Assistant Dean of Students or designee shall make the recusal decision.
+A hearing official who has a conflict with bias about or interest in the case should recuse himself or herself.
+If the committee member or the hearing official refuses to recuse himself or herself, the Assistant Dean of Students or their designee shall make the recusal decision.

-Respondents may present testimonial and documentary evidence, provided that such evidence is relevant to the charge or other evidence presented and does not otherwise infringe the rights of other students/organizations.
+Respondents may present testimonial and documentary evidence, provided that such evidence is relevant to the charge or other evidence presented and does not otherwise infringe upon the rights of other students/organizations.
 Likewise, university personnel may present testimonial and documentary evidence.

 At the conclusion of the presentation of evidence, the presiding official shall determine based on a preponderance of the evidence whether the alleged code violation occurred.
-This determination must be made within 10 calendar days after the date of the Administrative Hearing.
-The decision must be transmitted to the student in writing within 10 calendar days of the date the decision is made, and it must contain a brief summary of the evidence upon which the decision is based.
+This decision must be made within ten (10) calendar days after the date of the Administrative Hearing.
+The decision must be transmitted to the student in writing within ten (10) calendar days of the date the decision is made, and it must contain a summary of the evidence upon which the decision is based.

-3. Appeals from Administrative Hearings
+c) Appeals from Administrative Hearings

 The decision letter transmitted to the student will contain information on appeals.
-Appeals from matters related to housing and residential living will be heard by the Assistant Director of Housing & Residence Life.
-Appeals from the Director of Community Standards & Civility will be heard by the Assistant Dean of Students or designee.
-Additional information on appeals may be found in section V. below.
+Appeals from matters related to housing and residential living will be heard by the Associate Director of Housing & Residence Life or their designee.
+Appeals from matters not related to housing and residential living will be heard by the Assistant Dean of Students or their designee.
+Additional information on appeals may be found in section IV. below.

-h.
-Serious Violations
+7. Serious Violations

-Serious Violations are those in which the possible sanctions include suspension and/or expulsion.
-When a matter is referred to a hearing body or official, students accused of a Serious Violations will receive a Notice of Allegation(s) with information on:
+Serious Violations are those in which the possible sanctions include suspension and/or expulsion and will be adjudicated through a Student Conduct Council hearing.
+When a matter is referred to a hearing body or official, students accused of Serious Violations will receive a Notice of Allegation(s) with information on:

-- Each charge with a brief recitation of the factual allegations supporting each charge; - The possible sanctions; - The right to be advised or assisted by an Attorney or Non-Attorney Advisor as provided in section IV.c. above, with appropriate forms;
+- Each charge with a brief overview of the charge for which the student/organization may or may not be responsible; - The possible sanctions; - The right to be advised or assisted by an Attorney or Non-Attorney Advisor as provided in section IV.c. above, with appropriate forms;

-- Instructions to contact the Director of Community Standards & Civility or the Title IX Coordinator in matters related to Equal Opportunity, or their respective designee regarding the allegation, and that the failure to do so may constitute a violation of the Code; - Notice of which charges could result in expulsion and that expulsion precludes matriculation to any UNC constituent institution; - Notice that the matter has been referred to a hearing body and the hearing date if scheduled.
+- Instructions to contact the Director of Community Standards & Civility, residential living staff, or the Title IX Coordinator in matters related to Equal Opportunity, or their respective designee regarding the allegation, and that the failure to appear for a hearing may constitute a violation of the Code; - The Pre-Hearing Conference date for Serious Violations, if scheduled; - Notice of which charges could result in expulsion and that expulsion precludes matriculation to any UNC constituent institution; and - Notice that the matter has been referred to the Student Conduct Council and the hearing date, if scheduled.

-The council hearing date should not be scheduled for at least two (2) calendar days after the student concludes the Pre-Hearing Conference unless the student agrees to an earlier hearing date.
+The Student Conduct Council hearing date may not be scheduled for at least 10 calendar days after the student receives notice of the referral unless the student agrees to an earlier hearing date.
+Additionally, the Student Conduct Council hearing should not be scheduled for at least two (2) calendar days after the student engages in the Pre-Hearing Conference prior to the Student Conduct Council Hearing unless the student agrees to an earlier hearing date in writing.
 Reasonable extensions of time for either party to prepare for the hearing should be allowed.